 There are a few drawbacks to stablecoins to keep in mind.
 Because of the way stablecoins are typically set up, they have different pain points than other cryptocurrencies.

 If the reserves are stored with a bank or some other third party, another vulnerability is counterparty risk.
 This boils down to the question: Does the entity really have the collateral it claims to have?
-This has been a question frequently posed to Tether, for instance, without clear answers.
-Tether has yet to provide a full open audit of its reserves.
+This has been a question frequently posed to Tether, for instance, over whether it maintains a true 1-1 backing between USDT tokens and U.S. dollars.